dpuchall333/KangarooList/README.md

 ## Site Map

 ## User Stories or Use Cases
+User without an Account:
+1. Create an Account with Authentication Plugin or username and password
+2. Non-registered users cannot create a Kangaroo List, page, or view forum posts

+User with an Account:
+1. Login in with plugin or username/password
+2. Create a profile with university, topics of interests
+3. Create a Kangaroo List
+4. Add any number of pages (urls) to a Kangaroo List
+5. Each page consists of a url, title, and notes
+6. User can add optional notes to each page.
+7. User can "post" page or List to a forum where other registered users can access the page/List
+8. Only the author of the notes can view the notes, other uses cannot view notes provided on a page or List
+9. User can order notes by date added
+10. User can order pages by topic, priority (numbered), or last updated note (date)

 ## Research Topics
 1. Slack App Integration with Bolt for JavaScript(7pts)